What Is a Liability? (Plus Types, Examples and FAQs)

 Remaining principal of the loan

-The interest of the loan is considered an expense and is recorded on the income statement.
-The principle of the loan to be paid within 12 months is considered a current liability.
-The rest of the loan principal is considered a noncurrent, long-term liability.
-Mortgages paid on the required day of the month are usually considered an expense for that month.
+Accountants consider the interest of the loan as an expense and record it on the income statement.
+They consider the principle of the loan to be paid within 12 months as a current liability.
+They consider the rest of the loan principal as a noncurrent, long-term liability.
+Finally, they usually consider mortgages they pay on a required day as an expense for that month.

 A potential lawsuit is an example of a contingent liability.
-Pending lawsuits are typically recorded as a footnote on financial statements.
-To be recognized, it must meet two conditions:
+Accountants record pending lawsuits as a footnote on financial statements.
+To be recognized, it must meet these two conditions:

 The amount of the payout is reasonably estimable.